602dhruviii/InterviewBot/README.md

 ## Table of Contents
 1. Motivation
 2. Technologies Used
-2. Installation
+3. Installation
-3. Screenshot
+4. Screenshot
-4. Credit
+5. Credit

 ## Motivation

 Traditional recruitment methods can be expensive and inaccessible, particularly for students and those on a budget.
 This project aims to democratize access to interview practice and streamline the hiring process for companies.

+## Technologies Used
+1. HTML/CSS/Javascript
+2. Python
+3. OpenAI API
+4. MySQL
+5. Text-To-Speech API
+6. Speech-To-Text API

 ## Installation